mindersec/minder/docs/docs/how-to/pr_reviews.md

 Once the profile is created, Minder will monitor any pull requests to the registered repositories.
 If a pull request brings in a dependency with a known vulnerability, then Minder will add a review to the pull request and suggest changes.

+Alerts are complementary to the remediation feature.
+If you have both `alert` and `remediation` enabled for a profile, Minder will attempt to remediate it first.
+If the remediation fails, Minder will create an alert.
+If the remediation succeeds, Minder will close any previously opened alerts related to that rule.